frossm/rpncalc/mdbook/src/Chapters/Installation.md

 <img align="right" width="150" src="../Images/Install.png">

-# Installation
+## Installation

 There are two ways to install RPNCalc.
 The first is simply download `rpncalc.jar` file from the latest release on [GitHub](https://github.com/frossm/rpncalc).
 I have embedded all of the dependencies into this one file and it is directly executable.
 You do not need to install anything.
 Of course, you will need a java runtime (JRE) installed in your path.

 The second is to run it as a [Snap](https://en.wikipedia.org/wiki/Snap_(software)).
-There are many advantages to using it as a snap and I'll get into that in the SNAP secion of this user guide.
-My personal preference is to install it via Snap for teh following reasons:
+There are many advantages to using it as a snap and I'll get into that in the SNAP section of this user guide.
+My personal preference is to install it via Snap for the following reasons:

 - No Java to worry about as it's built into the snap
 - Protected as it runs in a sandbox and won't have access to other system objects
 - No aliases needed to run it since `rpncalc` can be run directly from the command line.
 An example alias with Bash is below.
 - Its automagically kept up to date
 - Additional information is available in the `SNAP` chapter

 Please note that I only have the ability to test it in Windows and Linux (Ubuntu).
-While I don't think there would be issues on other platforms, it's something to keep in mind.
-Snapcraft does compile them, however, without issue on the other platforms.
+While my goal is to have RPNCalc run on other SNAP supported platform, I've been having issues compiling these to work with Gradle - my automated build system.
+I have older versions that are accessible, the new builds are currently only supported on **AMD64** platforms (64-bit i386 based hardware platforms.)

 ## Standard Usage